 Ri=4hR0Si-11-hS0+5h-1Si-1eεi-0.5σR2 …14)

-where R0 is the average unexploited recruitment, assumed to be equal to the average recruitment in the period 2011-2017 (i.e., R0=R), S0 is the average unexploited spawning biomass that produces R0, and h is the steepness (Francis, 1992; Dorn, 2012; Lee et al., 2012), which was set equal to 0.7 considering estimates for surf clam (Spisula solidissima) (Powell et al., 2015; Hennen et al., 2018).
+where R0 is the average unexploited recruitment, assumed to be equal to the average recruitment in the period 2011-2017 (i.e., R0=R), S0 is the average unexploited spawning biomass that produces R0, and h is the steepness (Francis, 1992; Dorn, 2012; Lee et al., 2012), which was set equal to 0.7 considering estimates for the surf clam Spisula solidissima (Powell et al., 2015; Hennen et al., 2018).
 In Eq.
 14, recruitment is a function of both the spawning biomass and the environmental forcing, which is considered in the simulation by allowingi to vary as a sequence of switches in the operating model, i.e.

 εi=Eieδi …15)

 where Ei is the environmental forcing represented as a sequence of switches that are alternating between two-year periods in which recruitment is favored (Ei = 1) followed by two-year periods in which recruitment is not favored (Ei = -1).
-The sequence of switches was perturbed by stochastic annual deviations (i) following a normal distribution, i.e. N(0,σR).
+The sequence of switches was perturbed by stochastic annual deviations (i) following a normal distribution, i.e., N(0,σR).
 Equation 15 allowed the simulation of future recruitment as a pattern similar to the changes observed in the recruitment estimates obtained from the stock assessments of 2011-2017.

-The management procedure considered the current harvest rate of 25%, but for comparison purposes alternative values of 0, 10, 15, 20 and 30% were also considered.
-The exploitation rate μ=0 was implemented to obtain unexploited surf clam population as a reference.
+The management procedure considered the current harvest rate of 25%, but for comparison purposes, alternative values of 0, 10, 15, 20, and 30% were also considered.
+The exploitation rate μ=0 was implemented to simulate the unexploited surf clam population as a reference.
 The simulation was performed under uncertainty, sampling from the posterior of the fitted model through Markov Chain Monte Carlo (MCMC).
-The number of MCMC were obtained from 10,000 samples and saving every 200 by using the metropolis algorithm implemented in ADMB (Fournier et al., 2012).
+The number of MCMC was obtained from 10,000 samples and saving every 200 by using the metropolis algorithm implemented in ADMB (Fournier et al., 2012).

 Section D: Performance evaluation

 The trajectory of simulated recruitment, spawning biomass, and fishing mortality resulting from the MP was summarized with confidence intervals of 90% by applying a percentile method to all realizations obtained by MCMC.
 Depletion was computed as the ratio between the spawning biomass in a given year and the average unexploited spawning biomass.
-In addition, a reduction of 40% in the spawning biomass from the average unexploited value was considered as a target reference point, i.e. Starget = 0.4S0.
+Also, a reduction of 40% in the spawning biomass from the average unexploited value was considered as a target reference point, i.e., Starget = 0.4S0.
 Therefore, exploitation rates generating reductions below the target were considered unsustainable for the surf clam population.
-The probability of keeping the target was computed as PrSiStarget>1, whereas the probability of collapse was computed as PrSiStarget≤0.5.
+The probability of keeping the target was computed as PrSiStarget>1, whereas the probability of a collapse was computed as PrSiStarget≤0.5.
 Exploitation rates generating probabilities of achieving the target above 0.5 were used as a reference.

 Results

-Surf clam population in Cucao beach and the operating model
+Surf clam population at Cucao beach and the operating model

-In the period 2011 – 2017, total abundance of surf clam fluctuated between 68 and 385 million individuals, with a mean of 174.2 million.
-Total biomass ranged between 1356 and 5407 t, with a mean of 2,994 t, whereas the vulnerable biomass fluctuated between 1261 and 5399 t, with a mean of 2716 t (Table 1).
+In the period 2011 – 2017, the total abundance of surf clam fluctuated between 68 and 385 million individuals, with a mean of 174.2 million.
+Total biomass ranged between 1356 and 5407 t, with a mean of 2,994 t, whereas the vulnerable biomass fluctuated between 1261 and 5,399 t, with a mean of 2,716 t (Table 1).